Steam reforming: Disadvantages

-The reformer- the fuel-cell system is still being researched but in the near term, systems would continue to run on existing fuels, such as natural gas or gasoline or diesel.
-However, there is an active debate about whether using these fuels to make hydrogen is beneficial while global warming is an issue.
-Fossil fuel reforming does not eliminate carbon dioxide release into the atmosphere but reduces the carbon dioxide emissions and nearly eliminates carbon monoxide emissions as compared to the burning of conventional fuels due to increased efficiency and fuel cell characteristics.
+The reformer – the fuel-cell system is still being researched, but in the near term, systems would continue to run on existing fuels, such as natural gas, gasoline or diesel.
+However, there is an ongoing debate about whether using these fuels to produce hydrogen is beneficial, given global warming.
+Fossil fuel reforming does not eliminate carbon dioxide emissions into the atmosphere but reduces them and nearly eliminates carbon monoxide emissions compared to burning conventional fuels, due to increased efficiency and fuel cell characteristics.
 However, by turning the release of carbon dioxide into a point source rather than distributed release, carbon capture and storage becomes a possibility, which would prevent the release of carbon dioxide to the atmosphere, while adding to the cost of the process.

 The cost of hydrogen production by reforming fossil fuels depends on the scale at which it is done, the capital cost of the reformer, and the efficiency of the unit, so that whilst it may cost only a few dollars per kilogram of hydrogen at an industrial scale, it could be more expensive at the smaller scale needed for fuel cells.